Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 It main charateristics:

-- Largerly based on the OnlyOffice protocol for its client and server events
+- Largerly based on the OnlyOffice protocol for its client and server events.
+  Basically for each event we keep the content of the `payload` field, remove the uneeded fields (e.g. `username`), encrypt the sensitive fields.
 - JSON-based: unlike other Parsec communication protocol (e.g. authenticated API) normally rely on msgpack, however
 - Unlike OnlyOffice that uses websocket, its transport is achieved with two types of connections: